amoghsawant17/Excel-Sales_Analytics/README.md

 ## Technical Skills:
-- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x] Proficiency in ETL methodology (Extract, Transform, Load) using Power Query to easily connect, and import data from various sources into Excel.
+This includes cleaning, and transforming data to make it suitable for analysis.
-- [x]	Skills to generate a date table using Power Query.
-- [x]	Ability to derive fiscal months and quarters.
-- [x]	Establishing data model relationships with Power Pivot.
-- [x]	Proficiency in incorporating supplementary data into an existing data model.
-- [x]	Utilizing DAX to create calculated columns.
+- [x] Ability to create dynamic pivot tables for summarizing and analyzing large sets of data.
+This skill includes sorting, filtering, and displaying data in a visually insightful manner.
+- [x] Competence in leveraging Power Pivot, to create sophisticated data models by importing and relating large volumes of data from different sources.
+- [x] Proficiency in using DAX, to create custom formulas for advanced calculations, measures, and metrics within Power Pivot.
+DAX enables complex analysis and enhances the functionality of the data model.
+- [x] Skill in enriching an existing data model by incorporating supplementary data, either from Excel or external sources, establishing relationships to provide a more comprehensive view for analysis.
+- [x] Ability to effectively visualize insights derived from data using Excel's visualization features, integrating Power Pivot and Pivot Table outputs for a clear understanding of sales and finance trends.

 ## Soft Skills:
-- [x]	Refined understanding of Sales & Finance Reports
-- [x]	Designing user-centric reports with empathy in mind.
+- [x]	Designing empathetic user-centric reports for both technical and non-technical stakeholders.
-- [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan.
+- [x] Capacity to analyze complex problems, evaluate alternatives, and make informed decisions.
+- [x] Efficient allocation and management of time and resources to meet project deadlines and deliver high-quality analyses.
+- [x]	Designing empathetic user-centric reports.
+- [x] Willingness to adapt to evolving project requirements, and changing data landscapes.
+- [x] Demonstrating flexibility and continuous learning to enhance project performance.
+- [x] Diligence in maintaining accuracy and precision in data analysis, model development, and reporting.